Opioid Use Disorder Treatment At Spring Hill

 • Is your opioid use having harmful effects on your physical or mental health?

-• Do you find yourself avoiding other people out of embarrassment, shame, or guilt about your drug use?
+• Do you find yourself avoiding people out of embarrassment, shame, or guilt about your drug use?

-• Do you find yourself experiencing withdrawal symptoms (e.g. nausea, vomiting, cold flashes, severe drug cravings) within hours after your last dose?
+• Do you find yourself experiencing withdrawal symptoms (e.g., nausea, vomiting, cold flashes, severe drug cravings) within hours after your last dose?

 1. American Society of Addiction Medicine—Opioids: Brand names, generic names and street names https://www.asam.org/docs/default-source/education-docs/opioid-names_generic-brand-street_it-matttrs_8-28-17.pdf?sfvrsn=7b0640c2_2